-I can be reached for questions or comments at logicalpaladin@gmail.com
+I can be reached for questions or comments at logicalpaladin@gmail.com you can also find me on Substack.

 I want to share an interpretation of the prophecy of Daniel’s seventy sevens that I have found.
 It’s probably not one you’ve seen before.
-I say that because I have been researching this for over 20 years and I haven’t found more than one or two people who saw it this way and they seemed to have abandoned it when it didn’t turn out like they thought it would.
+I say that because I have been researching this for over 20 years and I haven’t found more than a few people who saw it this way and they seemed to have abandoned it when it didn’t turn out like they thought it would.
 Well, I applied it a little differently than they did and it has turned out to be way more than I ever imagined it would be.
 Let me get to the prophecy so I can explain how I break it down and then we can look at the application of that break down.

 Daniel 9:22 He instructed me and said to me, “Daniel, I have now come to give you insight and understanding.
 23 As soon as you began to pray, a word went out, which I have come to tell you, for you are highly esteemed.
 Therefore, consider the word and understand the vision: